-5.1 Network Connectivity and Link Dynamics
+6.1 Network connectivity and link dynamics

-Dynamic conditions of the communication channel needs a periodic update of the link quality information.
-TinyOS-2.x MultihopLQI merely uses ink quality information at the physical layer of each received beacon individually.
-The link quality information is hardware-based and provided by the radio circuitry of the IEEE802.15.4-compliant radio transceiver.
-This pure reliance on one form of channel state information (CSI) leads MultihopLQI to inappropriately react with the asymmetric links which is a typical feature of low-power WSNs [14][28][30][31].
+The dynamic conditions of the communication channel require a periodic update of the link quality information.
+TinyOS-2.x MultihopLQI merely uses link quality information at the physical layer of each received beacon individually.
+The link quality information is hardware-based and provided by the radio circuitry of the IEEE 802.15.4-compliant radio transceiver.
+This pure reliance on one form of CSI leads MultihopLQI to inappropriately react with the asymmetric links which is a typical feature of low-power WSNs [17, 28, 30, 31].

 The proposed scheme solves the asymmetric link problem by taking the average of the link quality values to provide better packet delivery ratio estimations.
-It also uses bidirectional link estimations based on required retransmissions for active bidirectional monitoring of link status.
+It also uses bidirectional link estimations based on retransmissions for active bidirectional monitoring of link status.
 This allows the proposed solution to properly switch to alternate parents when exceeding a threshold of maximum transmission failures.
-As illustrated in figure 4, with the MultihopLQI protocol, sensor node 1 chooses sensor node 4 as its parent, but node 4 never receives acknowledgement packets back from node 1.
+As illustrated in Fig. 4, with the MultihopLQI protocol, sensor node 1 chooses sensor node 4 as its parent, but node 4 never receives acknowledgment packets back from node 1.
 This is a result of an asymmetric link between 1 and 4 that makes node 4 unreachable for node 1's packets.
-In the proposed scheme, this problem can be solved using averaged link quality values and allowing child sensor node to pick its parent from the same level, sensor node 1 can switch to an alternate neighbouring node.
+In the proposed scheme, this problem can be solved using averaged link quality values and allowing a child sensor node to pick its parent from the same level.
+Sensor node 1 can switch to an alternate neighbouring node.
 For example, node 2 becomes a valid parent for node 1 after the maximum transmission failure threshold is exceeded due to link asymmetry and transmission range between nodes 1 and 4.
-Routing loops can be avoided using node identification (id) as a tiebreaker in addition to tree level number.
+Routing loops can be avoided using the node identification (id) as a tiebreaker in addition to tree level number.